rasfa98/music-manager/README.md

 ## SQL Design

-Albums(label, device, genre, albumTtitle, band, year)
+Albums(label, device, genre, title, band, year, id)

-Tracks(name, length, albumTitle, band)
+Tracks(name, length, albumId)

-Producers(name, albumTitle, band)
+Producers(name, albumId)

 I did not convert the relations to tables since this would cause redundancy.
 This is because they are a part of the weak entity sets **Producers** and **Tracks**.
 I did rename some of the attributes just to make it a bit clearer when combining attributes from different entities.